AeroAtlas/My-PHP-App/README.md

-# VAMP-App
+# PHP-App
-A Website created using the WAMP stack with the addition of Vue.js
+A Website created using php.
+Playground for other languages for me to experiment with mixing with PHP